Get insider access

 Yes

-The TV has remarkable SDR accuracy after calibration, but it is a bit difficult to calibrate since certain adjustments affect areas they shouldn't.
+The TV has remarkable SDR accuracy after calibration, but it's a bit difficult to calibrate since certain adjustments affect areas they shouldn't.
 Still, the white balance is now outstanding, and the color temperature is essentially perfect.
 Gamma is now closer to 2.2, but bright scenes are still too bright.
 Color accuracy is better now, and whites are fixed, but vibrant reds, blues, and magentas are a bit inaccurate.

 5.6